CEPH-unibe/CEPH_R_project_template/README.md

 ### The data folder

 The `data` folder contains analysis ready data.
 This is data which you can use, as is.
-This often contains the output of a `data-raw` pre-processing workflow, but can also include data which doesn't require any intervention, e.g. a land cover map which is used as-is.
+This often contains the output of a `data--processing` pre-processing workflow, but can also include data which doesn't require any intervention, e.g. a land cover map which is used as-is.
 Output from `data-raw` often undergoes a dramatic dimensionality reduction and will often fit github file size limits.
 In